 The other team is trying to prevent the advance toward the goal by tackling the player carrying the ball or by intercepting the ball when it is thrown.
 Players need to change course as they encounter obstacles.
 Breaking the rules can cause penalties and result in a loss of ground.
 A touchdown is worth 6 points, and the scoring team can gain an additional point if the football is kicked through the goal posts.
 A field goal is worth 3 points.
 The reward for getting the most points is winning!

 No matter what goal you choose, you need to have a game plan, and it helps to have targets along the way to the goal.
+Grab a copy of the Goal Shift Chart at Choosing Goals to create your game plan.

 Here are rules for goal-setting: